-Research interests: Work and organizations; gender; family; education; social movements
+Research interests: gender; work and organizations; family; social inequality

-Prior to joining the MA program, she worked in the private sector for three years, and the work experience there strengthened her passion for feminist research and activism.
-She has been part of the millennial feminist movement in South Korea since 2015, both on-line and off-line, studying feminist theories and organizing various events, marches and protests with multiple organizations and groups.
-She continues to be engaged in the women’s movement in South Korea and is also currently involved in feminist communities in Vancouver, Canada.
-She holds a BA in International Studies and Law and Public Administration from Korea University (2014).
+Sejin holds a BA in International Studies and Law and Public Administration from Korea University (2014).
+Prior to joining the MA program, she has been part of the millennial feminist movement in South Korea, both on-line and off-line, studying feminist theories and organizing various events, marches and protests with multiple organizations and groups.
+She continues to be engaged in the women’s movement in South Korea as well as Canada.

 Contact: sejinum [at] alumni [dot] ubc [dot] ca